StanfordSpezi/Spezi/Sources/Spezi/Spezi.docc/Interactions with Application.md

 ## Overview

 Spezi provides platform-agnostic mechanisms to interact with your application instance.
-To access application properties or actions you can use the ``Application`` property wrapper within your ``Module``, ``Standard`` or SwiftUI `View`.
+To access application properties or actions you can use the ``Module/Application`` property wrapper within your ``Module``, ``Standard`` or SwiftUI `View`.

 > Tip: The <doc:Notifications> articles illustrates how you can easily manage user notifications within your Spezi application.